amirsdream/Magentic/README.md

 ### Technical Capabilities
 - 🔍 **Web Search**: DuckDuckGo integration for current information
+- � **RAG (Knowledge Base)**: Retrieve from your own documents using vector search
+- 🔌 **MCP Support**: Connect to Model Context Protocol servers for advanced capabilities
-- 📊 **Observability**: Phoenix dashboard for LLM tracing and debugging
+- �📊 **Observability**: Phoenix dashboard for LLM tracing and debugging
 - 🐛 **Debug Mode**: Optional state visualization for troubleshooting
 - 🎭 **Multi-LLM Support**: Works with Ollama (local), OpenAI, and Claude
 - ⚙️ **Configurable**: Customize output limits, temperature, and more